auteenie/bon-voyage/README.md

 If time permits, the following stretch features will be implemented in order of priority:

 * Users will be able to view the flat global map with hover effect displaying the name of the country.
-* Users will be able to see the visa requirements between two countries.
 * Users will be able to view other users’ recommendations on the map.
 * Users will be able to collect more countries’ stamps.